 In Germany, this would be called the 'Industrial Heritage Route' or similar, yet in the U.K, it is simply National Route 55 and marked by the blue sign with a red box indicating the number in white.

-The surface on this Greater Manchester section from Monton to the outskirts of Bolton was really poor until recently, but has been rebuilt by United Utilities and Salford City Council to a high standard using a mixed tarmac/shale material.
+The surface on this Greater Manchester section from Monton to the outskirts of Bolton was really poor until recently but has been rebuilt by United Utilities and Salford City Council to a high standard using a mixed tarmac/shale material.

 The traffic-free path historically formed part of the Eccles to Little Hulton railway line and is the best part of the ride home.
 The path is around 3 miles in length from Walkden and 5 miles in total.

 This route has great potential for inter-urban cycling and is well used by cyclists, joggers and dog walkers.
-Riding back to Manchester is great because the train services from Walkden are every 30 minutes, the buses along the A6 stop at virtually every stop whilst the nearby East Lancs Road is often backed up due to traffic lights, road works or similar making cycling hazardous.
+Riding back to Manchester is great because the train services from Walkden are every 30 minutes, the buses that fly along the A6 stop at virtually every stop whilst the nearby East Lancs Road is often backed up due to traffic lights, road works or similar making cycling hazardous.

 This traffic-free cycle stretch is now excellent thanks to recent improvements, is one of the best in Greater Manchester and an asset to Salford.
-However, there are very few directional signs giving directions for Manchester, Bolton and beyond so it is not immediate obvious that you can get to the City Centre, Trafford Centre or even Patricroft Train Station by bike using this path for a few miles.
+However, there are very few directional signs giving directions for Manchester, Bolton and beyond so it is not immediately obvious that you can get to the City Centre, Trafford Centre or even Patricroft Train Station by bike using this path for a few miles.

 I also wonder how many users of the route know that if you followed the '55' signs to the end that they would end up in Shropshire!

 I must admit, I had to Google the answer myself...